gi-no/blog_mean_stack/article3.en.md

 Directories and files are generated.
 Now, we implement client-side controllers and HTMLs by editing the files.

-#### Editing question listing controller
+#### Editing question-listing controller
-On the question listing controller, we retrieve question listing using "GET /api/questions" API.
+On the question-listing controller, we retrieve question listing using "GET /api/questions" API.
-Store the retrieved question to $scope variable so that we can refer from HTML file.
+Store the retrieved question to $scope variable so that we can refer from the HTML file.
 Because we use "$http" service, add "$http" to the controller function parameters.
 The service based on the parameter variable name is assigned to the parameter.

 client/app/questionsIndex/questionsIndex.controller.js